MatinMeraj/Spotify-Song-Classifier/README.md

-# Spotify Song Mood Classification
+# Song Mood Classification System

-A machine learning project for classifying songs into mood categories using audio features and machine learning algorithms.
+A machine learning system for classifying songs into mood categories using audio features and machine learning algorithms.

 ## Project Overview
-This project aims to build a system that can automatically classify songs into different mood categories (happy, chill, sad, hyped) based on their audio features.
+This project implements a machine learning system that automatically classifies songs into different mood categories (happy, chill, sad, hyped) based on their audio features.
 The system uses various machine learning algorithms to achieve this classification task.

 ## Milestone 1 Goals
 - Basic end-to-end classifier working on labeled dataset